skyestalimit/diceroller/README.md

 ### Viewing Results

-For more details about the result of a `DiceRoll`, it can return its result in a `DiceRollResult`.
+For more details about the result of a `DiceRoll`, a `DiceRollResult` can be returned.

 * The result, or sum, is stored in the `Sum` field.
-* An array of the individual dice roll results are stored in the `Dice` field.
+* An array of each individual dice roll result is stored in the `Dice` field.
 * `String()` returns a formatted result string.

 You can sum results of a `DiceRollResult` array by passing it to: